The Trust has made some important decisions which will reduce the number of people attending our hospitals and community services in person.

 These measures are in addition to the Government rules on coronavirus.

 Patient visiting suspended

-If you are unwell or have any of the coronavirus symptoms listed on the NHS website, you must not visit the hospital.
-Please use other ways of keeping in touch with your loved ones, such as phone and video calls or our "letters for loved ones" initiative.
+If you are self-isolating, please use other ways of keeping in touch with your loved ones, such as phone and video calls or our "letters for loved ones" initiative.

 Visits from all friends and relatives of patients are currently suspended on all our hospital sites, except in the following circumstances:

 - Two parents or guardians may visit children aged under 18, but only one of these visitors may be in the hospital at any one time

 - One birthing partner may accompany a woman:

 - to support with language or communication needs during induction